 There’s no winging things when you’re a parent, especially when you’re a parent during a pandemic.
-If you’re going on a road trip with your baby, you need a safe, clean, and comfortable portable bassinet or portable baby bed for said infant to sleep in.
+If you’re going on a road trip with your baby, you need a safe, clean, and comfortable portable bassinet or portable crib for said infant to sleep in.
 It’s why a travel crib is a smart investment that, if chosen wisely, should serve you for years to come.

 This wheeled play yard doubles as a portable crib, has wheels for easy movability, and is great if you plan on using it until your kid is a toddler.
 This one works from birth on and fits kids who are up to 35 inches tall.
 It comes with a travel bag and folds up for trips.
+Unzip the carry case, pull apart the crib, and pop it out.
+It stabilizes on its own.
+The pad that’s wrapped around it is the mattress.

 The beauty of the Lotus is that it's designed to save your aching back.
 Rather than having to lean over the mesh walls of the crib to put down and pick up your baby, this clever crib features a zippable side-panel door that lets you slide your little one in easily.
 Even better, you can leave it open during playtime so you kid can crawl in and out on his own.
 In transit, the backpack straps make it easy to carry with you.
 And when you arrive at your destination, it only takes 15 seconds to set up the Lotus.
+You unzip the case, and the crib is wrapped in the mattress.
+Take both out.
+Unlatch the crib, get the legs out, and unfold the thing.
+Then straighten the legs and they click into place.
+Add the mattress and you're done.

 If you have a newborn, this is another great travel crib.
 This go-anywhere bassinet weighs less than two-and-a-half pounds and has a built-in carrying handle.
 To break it down, all you have to do is push the four release buttons and fold it in half.
 The removable, water-resistant mattress pad and fitted sheet set are included and the weight limit is 15 pounds.
+To set it up, you press the blue buttons on either side.
+Lift up the metal frame until you hear a click.

 Ease of use is paramount when it comes to portable travel cribs, which is why the Baby Bjorn's one-motion set up is so attractive: simply pop the frame open and the legs automatically swing into place.
 The slightly tapered shape makes this crib nice and stable, and the mesh sides make it both cool for your sleeping baby and lightweight for your back.
 Best of all, there is no set weight limit.